magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ```

 Even if we're now dealing with CLJ only, our tentative for supporting
 the TDD workflow seems to work.
-But we lost the CLJ REPL experience
+But we miss the CLJ REPL experience
 offered by IFDE.

 Could we have both of them?
 I have nothing against TDD approach, but